-The voting IACUC membership will be comprised of at least five (5) faculty who are or have been animal users, at least one each from Psychology, Biological and Health Systems Engineering, and Life Sciences; at least one non-animal user, an administrative or service professional staff person; at least one non-University affiliated, non-laboratory animal user; and the AV (ex officio).
+The voting IACUC membership comprises at least five (5) faculty who are or have been animal users, at least one each from Psychology, Biological and Health Systems Engineering, and Life Sciences; at least one non-animal user, an administrative or service professional staff person; at least one non-University affiliated, non-laboratory animal user; and the AV (ex officio).
 Not more than 3 voting members from the same administrative unit may serve on the IACUC.